 What inspired you to become a Grizz Nation Leader?

-You guys have said that Grizz Nation is going to show up for all sports this year, why do you think that’s important?
+As Grizz Nation leaders you have said you are going to make a point to show up for all sports this season, why do you think that is important?

 “As Grizz Nation leaders we all play different sports.
 We played basketball, volleyball, soccer and football … everybody has their own thing that they do.
 It shows bringing people out and getting them immersed into different sports.”

 Has there ever been a time where you felt extremely supported playing your sport and does that inspire you to show up for all sports teams to help them feel that way?

 “This year will be my first year playing volleyball and basketball.
 With basketball it’s a big crowd, but with volleyball we don’t have a big crowd, so when we do have a good amount of people it makes it so much more fun to play and you actually feel like you are playing for something.”